 Dr. D’Andria Jackson is a licensed Clinical Psychologist dedicated to nurturing women in need of replenishment and empowerment.
 Dr. Jackson specializes in the treatment of depression, anxiety, interpersonal trauma, adjustment difficulties, life transitions, and issues related to diversity.
 She establishes a comprehensive understanding of each client through the exploration of critical biological, social, and psychological factors associated with their life experiences.
 This approach establishes a solid foundation for psychotherapy.
 Dr. Jackson believes therapy is a collaborative and active process.
 As such, she works closely and intentionally with her clients to develop a personalized therapeutic plan integrating evidence-based and practical interventions.
 Dr. Jackson’s therapeutic interventions include cognitive behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.
 Trauma related treatment interventions include the use of cognitive processing therapy (CPT), prolonged exposure therapy (PET), and trauma-informed treatment.

-Dr. Jackson graduated with a bachelor’s degree (BA) in Counseling Psychology from Oakwood University in Huntsville, AL. She completed both her Masters (MA) and Doctorate in Clinical Psychology (Psy.D) through the American School of Professional Psychology at Argosy University in Washington, D.C.
+Dr. Jackson graduated with a bachelor’s degree (BA) in Counseling Psychology from Oakwood University in Huntsville, AL. She completed both her Masters (MA) and Doctorate in Clinical Psychology (Psy.D) through the American School of Professional Psychology (ASPP) in Arlington, VA.
 As a recipient of the United States Navy Health Professions Scholarship in Clinical Psychology, she completed her predoctoral internship and postdoctoral training at Naval Medical Center Portsmouth in Virginia.
 Dr. Jackson has over 10 years of clinical experience.
 She proudly served on active duty in the U.S. Navy for over seven years before making a transition into private practice.
 Dr. Jackson is a member of the American Psychological Association and the National Register of Health Service Psychologists.

 Clinical Interests/Focus: Mood & Anxiety, Trauma, Diversity, Life Adjustment